-Key highlights for 2006 are as follows:
+Key highlights for 2009 are as follows:

-- Net assets of governmental activities increased \$96,728, or 31 percent, a significant change from the prior year.
-The fund most affected by the increase in cash and cash equivalents was the Gasoline Tax Fund, which had revenues in excess of expenditures for maintenance and repairs totaling \$60,899. - The Township's receipts are primarily property taxes and state intergovernmental revenues.
-These receipts represent \$214,798 and 97 percent of the total cash received for governmental activities during the year.
+Net assets of governmental activities decreased \$6,248, or 2 percent.
+The fund most affected by the increase in cash and cash equivalents was the Gasoline Tax Fund, which had expenditures in excess of revenues for road improvements totaling \$23,965.
+Other Governmental Funds, primarily the Special Fire Levy Fund had revenues in excess of expenditures totaling \$17,664, offsetting the decrease in net assets.

+The Township's general receipts are primarily property taxes and state intergovernmental revenues.
+These receipts represent, respectively, \$270,519 and 91 percent of the total cash received for governmental activities during the year.